SarenkaGD/lms/README.md

 LMS is written in PHP, Perl and C and can use MySQL or PostgreSQL as its database backends.
 The following features are provided at the time: customer database (names, addresses, phones, comments, etc), computers inventory (IP, MAC), simple financial system suited for network operations, financial balances and invoices, email warnings to users, automatic billing schedule, ability to generate (almost) any kind of config file ie. ipchains/iptables firewall scripts, DHCP daemon configuration, zones for bind, /etc/ethers entries, oident, htb and more, visualization of bandwidth consumption per host, request tracker system (Helpdesk), timetable (Organizer).

+This version is extend with lms-stck - module for (basic) small-store sales inluding multiple warehouse and (basic) stock management and has modified index.php file, which uses lms2.ini config file instead of lms.ini - change made for users to not to change main DB by accident